-All other charges such as re-inspection fee, excess mass charge, will be forwarded by an account from the City.
-The amount thereof shall be a debt due by the owner and in the event of default, shall thereafter bear interest at such rate per centum by per annum as shall be fixed by the City resolution.
+All other charges such as re-inspection fee, excess mass charge, sampling fee, laboratory analysis fee will be forwarded by an account from the City.
+The amount thereof shall be a debt due by the owner or waste transporter owner in the event of default, shall thereafter bear interest at such rate per centum by per annum as shall be fixed by the City resolution.
 The amount owing, including interest, shall be recoverable in the same manner as general rates and shall until paid, be a charge on the land, and in addition may be recovered as a debt from any subsequent owner.